 This study contributes to the IPA and work-family interface literatures in several important ways.
 First, we provided a theoretical framework under COR theory (Hobfoll, 1989) to explain why and how IPA would result in lower levels of task performance and fewer OCBs.
 In doing so, this study was able to clarify the underlying psychological mechanism involved in the spillover IPA into the workplace.
 Second, extant research on the broader area of work-family interface has primarily focused on the concept of work-family conflict (Chen, Powell, & Cui, 2014; Eby, Casper, Lockwood, Bordeaux, & Brinley, 2005; Goh et al., 2015), particularly examining how individuals juggle between work and family demands (e.g., time and role conflict).
 The current research extended this line of work by focusing on relationship conflict (e.g., IPA) as opposed to traditional time and family demand variables (e.g., dual career earners, caring for dependents).
 Our study responded to renewed calls to examine the spillover effect of family conflict on workplace outcomes, especially for women (Ferguson et al., 2012).
-Measures of work-family domain make work functioning more difficult (ten Brunmelhuis & Bakker, 2012).
+Measures of work-family conflict indicate that dual roles are incompatible in some respects, but they do not reveal which factors in the family domain make work functioning more difficult (ten Brummelhuis & Bakker, 2012).
 That is, studies have tended to focus on macro level factors and how family to work interference develops over time.
 However, less research has been devoted to factors that "link" the family and home systems together.
 Our study addressed this gap by focusing on micro-level factors such as IPA and psychological distress and using COR theory as a theoretical lens.